 Institutions that educate underserved populations are stretched to provide the services their students need for degree completion.
 To uphold their unique historical vision, leaders do whatever it takes to grow enrollment, support student success, and attract funding.

-Edited by Sandra R. Sabo
+Sandra R. Sabo

 No U.S. institution of higher education had immunity from the 2008 recession, nor have any been spared its lingering effects.
 Arguably, however, colleges and universities that serve traditionally underserved populations have felt budget cuts the deepest even as their students' need for higher education—and the financial assistance to attain it—has intensified.